Proteome Dynamics @ Colorado

 Front Aging, 3, 884321, 2022

-URL RIS BibTex
+URL DOI PDF RIS

 • In recent years an expanding collection of heart-secreted signaling proteins have been discovered that play cellular communication roles in diverse pathophysiological processes.
 This minireview briefly discusses current evidence for the roles of cardiokines in systemic regulation of aging and age-associated diseases.
 An analysis of human transcriptome and secretome data suggests the possibility that many other cardiokines remain to be discovered that may function in long-range physiological regulations.
 We discuss the ongoing challenges and emerging technologies for elucidating the identity and function of cardiokines in endocrine regulations